The Device42 Remote Collector (RC)

 To download the Remote Collector, head to our Auto-Discovery tools download page.; Click the Download button under “D42 Remote Collector”, which is at the top of the page.

 A virtual appliance image is available for all major hypervisors.
 Deploy the VM image to your hypervisor, and proceed to login through the console or via ssh on port 22.
 The default credentials for the Remote Collector are:

 username: client password: device42

-After logging in you will see the main menu:
+After logging in to the console, you will see the main console menu:

 From this menu you can select “RC Setup” to register your RC with your main Device42 appliance.
 To do this, you will need to first generate a One Time Password (OTP) from Device42.
 Visit Device42 in your browser and go to Tools>Auto-Discovery>Remote Collectors.
 Here you will be able to view any existing registered RCs and generate an OTP to register a new one: